The Beauty of Distortion: How Imperfection Creates Meaning

 • “I choose activities that matter to me, even when they require effort.”

-Writing a book, volunteering, comforting a friend, raising a child—none of these are perfect.
-They’re human.
-They’re messy.
-But they are meaningful.
+Writing a book, volunteering, comforting a friend, or raising a child are not perfect, but they are meaningful.

 Imperfect, Yet Whole